Hero Destini 125 Xtec First Ride Review: New Flavour But Same Taste?

 Also Read: Ather Rizta First Ride Review: Their Most Comfortable Electric Scooter Yet!

 However, it's not just the styling that has improved; the new Destini has also grown in size.
-It now has a wheelbase of 1,302mm, which is longer than the outgoing model by 57mm.
+It now has a wheelbase of 1,302mm – it's longer than the outgoing model by 57mm.
 Furthermore, it has replaced the 90-section front/rear tyre and 10-inch alloy wheel setup with a 100-section rear tyre and 12-inch diamond-cut alloy wheels.
-This has also increased the ground clearance by 7mm, bringing it to a total of 162mm.
+This has also increased the ground clearance by 7mm, bringing it to 162mm.

 Hero Destini 125 Xtec First Ride Review: Ergonomics, Features and Practicality